 A GP is first fitted to the clustering redshift measurements.
 This is carried out by the \texttt{Python} package \texttt{George}\footnote{\url{https://george.readthedocs.io/en/latest/}} using a Matern-3/2 kernel.
 One benefit of such a model is that we can now draw random samples from the distribution to measure the mean redshift and its uncertainty.
 However, as with the clustering redshift measurements there is nothing limiting the GP model from drawing samples that are negative.
 This issue is further compounded by the fact that uncertainties crossing zero will create spurious fluctuations in the GP samples.
 To ensure that the GP is positive, and to remove spurious signals where the clustering redshift measurement is consistent with zero, we apply a suppression function to the GP realisations.
 The suppression function is defined by the following expression,

 where $k$ is a damping factor taken to be $0.3$ in this study and

-$n_{\rm GP}^{\rm i}(z)$ is a random GP realisation, $\Sigma_{\rm T}=3$ is the SNR threshold, $\Sigma=n_{GP}(z)/\sigma_{GP}(z)$ is the SNR function (where $n_{\rm GP}$ and $\sigma_{\rm GP}$ are the GP mean and 68.3\% confidence interval), $\mathcal{G}$ is a Gaussian with standard deviation of $0.05$ and $*$ is the convolution operator.
-The Gaussian convolution with the SNR prevents spurious random fluctuations in the SNR from impacting the activation of the suppression function and ensures the tails of the clustering redshift $n(z)$ are not too harshly damped.
+$n_{\rm GP}^{\rm i}(z)$ is a random GP realisation, $\Sigma_{\rm T}=3$ is the S/N threshold, $\Sigma=n_{GP}(z)/\sigma_{GP}(z)$ is the S/N function (where $n_{\rm GP}$ and $\sigma_{\rm GP}$ are the GP mean and 68.3\% confidence interval), $\mathcal{G}$ is a Gaussian with standard deviation of $0.05$ and $*$ is the convolution operator.
+The Gaussian convolution with the S/N prevents spurious random fluctuations in the S/N from impacting the activation of the suppression function and ensures the tails of the clustering redshift $n(z)$ are not too harshly damped.
 A standard deviation drastically smaller than $0.05$ will be smaller than the bin size of the clustering redshift measurements and therefore will be equivalent to no smoothing.
-On the other hand, larger values will more strongly correlate bins which may be problematic since, in some cases, the $n(z)$ profile spans across only $\sim$5 bins and may be completely washed out.
+On the other hand, larger values will more strongly correlate bins that may be problematic since, in some cases, the $n(z)$ profile spans across only $\sim$5 bins and may be completely washed out.

 An example of this procedure is shown in Fig. \ref{fig:suppress_gp}.
-The suppressed-GP has the desired effect, i.e. noisy PDFs are not drawn in regions of the clustering redshifts that are consistent with zero.
-A potential shortcoming is that tails in the distribution will be suppressed if they have low SNR.
-Steps to mitigate this effect could be studied in future work by exploring alternative suppression functions and techniques.
+The suppressed-GP has the desired effect, that is to say, noisy PDFs are not drawn in regions of the clustering redshifts that are consistent with zero.
+A potential shortcoming is that tails in the distribution will be suppressed if they have low S/N. Steps to mitigate this effect could be studied in future work by exploring alternative suppression functions and techniques.